 Peter Harvey is a past Attorney General of New Jersey and a former federal prosecutor.
 As such, Mr. Harvey has been a central player in civil and criminal trials, government investigations and consumer fraud matters for many years.
 A gifted trial lawyer, his nearly 30 years of courtroom experience includes significant commercial matters, frequently within the hospitality, pharmaceutical and entertainment/sports industries.

-Mr. Harvey was nominated to serve as independent monitor for the Newark Police Department, responsible for overseeing the NPD's compliance with a Consent Decree issued by the U.S. Department of Justice.
+Mr. Harvey is as a member of the National Football League’s (“NFL”) Diversity Advisory Committee, serving as a consulting expert with respect to the NFL’s effort to improve racial and gender diversity in the hiring of head coaches and senior executives throughout the NFL’s 32-member clubs and League office.
+In 2016, he was nominated to serve as independent monitor for the Newark Police Department, responsible for overseeing the NPD's compliance with a Consent Decree issued by the U.S. Department of Justice.
 He also currently represents corporations and individuals in business disputes throughout the nation.
 He has tried several major civil and criminal jury and non-jury cases in federal and state courts.
 He also conducts internal investigations for senior executives seeking to learn facts about employee misconduct or inappropriate business practices.
 Mr. Harvey also assists clients in navigating Grand Jury Subpoenas and government Civil Investigative Demands.
 He works with clients to develop strategies to achieve the client’s desired result, whether through trial, court decision or settlement.

 Some of the recent civil and criminal matters handled by Mr. Harvey include: